Nikon S3

+Nikon S3M

+The S3M, derived from the original S3 full-frame camera, was custom modified in a very small production run as a half-frame model using a 18x24mm frame.
+This gave double the number of exposures per roll.
+It was produced from 1960–61.

+Nikon S3 2000

-In 2000, Nikon introduced an updated, hand-assembled S3 model to celebrate the new millennium.
+In 2000, Nikon introduced an updated, hand-assembled S3 model to celebrate the new millennium, the S3 2000.
 It was quite a production to produce S3s again, as all the original dies were long gone.
 The new Nikkor 50mm 1.4 lens for the new S3 is noticeably larger than original 50mm 1.4 lenses.